-My daughters and I went on a road trip to explore the local and historic charms of Marietta, Ohio, one late summer weekend.
-About a 90 minute drive from Charleston, West Virginia, on Interstate 77, you will find this a very affordable trip perfect for a weekend getaway.
-Marietta is a lovely river city waiting for your visit.
+My daughters and I went on a road trip to explore the local and historic charms of Marietta, Ohio on a late summer weekend.

-We stayed at the Lafayette Hotel, which is a historic landmark on the Ohio River waterfront at 101 Front Street.
-Open since 1912, the hotel has a triangular shape to capture perfect river views, a great downtown location, an on-site restaurant, and rooms filled with antiques and old-time charm.
-Our room had a king sized canopy bed and a huge sitting area with a pull-out couch, perfect for the three of us.
+The girls and I stayed at Marietta, Ohio’s Lafayette Hotel, is a historic landmark on the Ohio River waterfront.
+The Lafayette Hotel, circa 1912, has a triangular shape to capture perfect river views, a great downtown location, an on-site restaurant, and rooms filled with antiques and old-time charm.
+Our room had a king sized canopy bed and a huge sitting area with a pullout couch; perfect for the three of us.

-If you love history, visit Muskingum River State Park to see the memorial to the Start Westward sculpture.
+If you love history, visit the Muskingum River State Park to see the memorial to the Start Westward sculpture.
 This artwork consists of three men standing atop a rock, landing on the Muskingum River.
 Start Westward represents the first landing of the pioneers and start of westward territory expansion.
+It is lovely!

-If you would like to visit Ohio, check out my other posts:
+If you would like to visit Ohio, check out our other posts: